 As for the opening, I have to admit that it took me a little time to adjust to “Deep in Abyss”, but it grew on me.
 It has an interesting “broken” feel to it in terms of tone, but that makes it all the more memorable and compelling.
 I also love the nice touch of two singers mimicking Riko and Reg’s voices, which just gives it a more personal feeling.

 The ending theme “Tabi no Hidarite, Saihate no Migite” also does this way of multiple singers at once, on top of being very silly and even upbeat.

 At the time of this review, there is no English dub yet, sadly.
-And I’ll admit that I don’t have high hopes about a future release of the English dub given that 1) it’s an anime series with moe design and 2) it’s been licensed by Sentai Filmworks, who are not the most consistent out of dubbing companies.
+And I’ll admit that I don’t have high hopes about a future release of the English dub given that 1) it’s an anime series with moe design and 2) it’s been licensed by Sentai Filmworks, who is not the most consistent out of dubbing companies.
 But I guess we’ll have to wait and see, and I might update this review to include the dub.

 But as far as the Japanese dub goes, it is unsurprisingly excellent, and of top-notch execution.
-The stand-out seiyou here is undoubtedly Shiori Izawa, the voice actress of Nanachi, who gave a phenomenal performance here.
+The stand-out seiyuu here is undoubtedly Shiori Izawa, the voice actress of Nanachi, who gave a phenomenal performance here.

 Made in Abyss is a beautifully animated and smartly written anime that damn well deserves the hype it received throughout its airing.
 It's not perfect, no, between its slow start and the fact that this season has only started what clearly looks like a long and perilous journey.

 But I would say that even with its short running time, Made in Abyss reaches heights that full 25-episode anime can barely scratch.
 Its world is absorbing from the very beginning, its story uncovers some surprisingly hard to stomach themes, and its simple visual style is used effectively to evoke emotion.